MotherTongues/mothertongues/docs/guides/prepare.md

 Take the following example for an Excel spreadsheet with audio in columns "B" & "C" and example sentence audio in column "D".
-The speaker names for audio files are in columns "E", "F", and "G" respectively.
+The descriptions for audio files are in columns "E", "F", and "G" respectively.

 ```json hl_lines="10-27"